shavidan123/icm_implementation/README.md

 OR set in config (worst case)
 I allowed you to set in the config for simplicity but this is bad api practice so don't do it

 **Step 3:** Configure the parameters of the run by modifying the config file.
 I wasn't sure the best way to do this, but it seemed to work well enough for the purposes of this experiment.
 It's mostly for tuning the ICM hyperparameters.
-I've currently just set them to the default ones mentioned in the paper.
+I've currently just set most of them to the default ones mentioned in the paper, except I added a few more labels to the initial dataset size to set it to 12.

 **Step 4:** Run the code and see the results